amrvac/amrvac/doc/dust.md

 This is an overview of the option that allows users to model dust+gas flows in mpi-amrvac.

-The source code can be found in `src/mod_dust.t
+The source code can be found in `src/mod_dust.t`

 # Physics

 Dust in mpi-amrvac is treated as a pressureless fluid that coexists with the actual gas.
 Dust and gas are coupled by a dragforce.
-It is calculated based on the phsyical characteristics of gas and dust grains according to Kwok 1975,page 584 (between eqn 8 and 9).
+It is calculated based on the phsyical characteristics of gas and dust grains according to Kwok 1975, page 584 (between equations 8 and 9).

 The sticking coefficient can be set according to dedicated parameters.